Tradegen/farming-v2/README.md

 ## Disclaimer

-The system is deployed on testnet but the contracts have not been audited yet.
+These smart contracts have not been audited yet.

-## Docs
+## Documentation

-Docs are available at https://docs.tradegen.io
+To learn more about the Tradegen project, visit the docs at https://docs.tradegen.io.

+This protocol is launched on the Celo blockchain.
+To learn more about Celo, visit their home page: https://celo.org/.

+Source code for asset management protocol: https://github.com/Tradegen/protocol-v2.

 ## License